OBSCENITY LAWS – La. R.S. 14:106

 The crime of obscenity is the intentional:

-(2) Participation or engagement in, or management, operation, production, presentation, performance, promotion, exhibition, advertisement, sponsorship, electronic communication, or display of, hard core sexual conduct when the trier of fact determines that the average person applying contemporary community standards would find that the conduct, taken as a whole, appeals to the prurient interest; and the hard core sexual conduct, as specifically defined herein, is presented in a patently offensive way; and the conduct taken as a whole lacks serious literary, artistic, political, or scientific value.
+Hard core sexual conduct when the judge or jury determines that the average person applying contemporary community standards would find that the conduct, taken as a whole, appeals to the prurient interest; and the hard core sexual conduct is presented in a patently offensive way; and the conduct taken as a whole lacks serious literary, artistic, political, or scientific value.

 Hard core sexual conduct is the public portrayal, for its own sake, and for ensuing commercial gain of:

-Obscene material is any tangible work or thing which the trier of fact determines that the average person applying contemporary community standards would find, taken as a whole, appeals to the prurient interest, and which depicts or describes in a patently offensive way, hard core sexual conduct specifically defined in Paragraph (2) of this Subsection, and the work or thing taken as a whole lacks serious literary, artistic, political, or scientific value.
+Obscene material is any tangible work or thing that the average person applying contemporary community standards would find, taken as a whole, appeals to the prurient interest, and which depicts or describes in a patently offensive way, hard core sexual conduct the work or thing taken as a whole lacks serious literary, artistic, political, or scientific value.

-Solicitation or enticement of an unmarried person under the age of 17 years (a minor) to commit any act prohibited above. — Requires Sex Offender Registration.
+Obscenity also includes the solicitation or enticement of an unmarried person under the age of 17 years (a minor) to commit any act prohibited above.
+A violation of this kind requires Sex Offender Registration.